mbwong/mbwong.github.com/_posts/2013-09-13-things-i-read-often.md

 __1. David Foster Wallace - ["This is water."][dfw]__

-Apart from being incredible writing, DFW's classic speech makes the concept of enlightenment concrete in our daily lives.
+DFW's classic speech makes the concept of enlightenment concrete in our daily lives.
 He asks: What is the value of a liberal arts education?
 How do we response to the grind of adult life?
 His answer is a fantastic exposition of how to live.
 [dfw]: http://moreintelligentlife.com/story/david-foster-wallace-in-his-own-words

 __2. Dave Eggers - ["Interview with the Harvard Advocate."][eggers]__